Sharp Spectral Gap Estimates on Manifolds under Integral Ricci Curvature Bounds: Introduction

 In this paper we generalize Theorem \ref{thm: bakryqian} to the setting of integral Ricci curvature.
 To this end, we let $\rho(x) $ be the smallest eigenvalue of the Ricci tensor at $x\in M$ and for a constant $K \in \mathbb R,$ we let $\rho_K(x)$ be the amount of Ricci curvature below $(n-1)K$ at $x$, that is,

 We measure the amount of Ricci curvature below $(n-1)K$ in an $L^p$ sense with the following quantity

-Note that $\bar{k}(p,K)=0$ if and only if $\Ric\geq (n-1)K$.
-Many classical results of geometric analysis under a pointwise Ricci lower bound have been generalized to integral curvature, c.f. \cite{petersen1997relative}.
+Note that $\kappa(p,K)=0$ if and only if $\Ric\geq (n-1)K$.
+Many classical results of geometric analysis under a pointwise Ricci lower bound have been generalized to integral curvature, c.f. \cite{petersen1997relative}, and for the weighted case in \cite{wu}.
 The Lichnerowicz estimate with control on integral curvature has been established by Aubry \cite{aubry2007finiteness}.
 In fact, Aubry showed that for $K>0$

-The Zhong-Yang estimate under small integral curvature has been established by the first two authors along with G. Wei and Q.S.
+The Zhong-Yang estimate (i.e. the case $\Ric \geq 0$) has been generalized to the integral curvature setting.
+In fact, this was established by the first two authors along with G. Wei and Q.S.
 Zhang \cite{ramos2020zhong}.
-In particular, in \cite{ramos2020zhong} it was conjectured that one should be able to obtain an integral curvature version of \eqref{ineq: kroger estimate} using an auxiliary function approach.
-In this work, we confirm this conjecture for the case $n\geq3$ and generalize the results of Kr\"oger and Bakry-Qian to the integral curvature setting.
-Our main theorem reads as follows. \begin{theorem} Let $M$ be an $n$-dimensional compact Riemannian manifold (with possible non-empty convex and $C^2$ boundary), $n\geq 3$, and $\diam(M)=D$.
+C. Rose and G. Wei also generalized the Zhong-Yang estimate to the closely related Kato-type condition \cite{rose-wei}.
+In \cite{ramos2020zhong} it was conjectured that an integral curvature version of \eqref{ineq: kroger estimate} holds.
+In the present article, we confirm this conjecture and generalize the results of Kr\"oger and Bakry-Qian to the integral curvature setting.
+This completes the picture of lower bounds of eigenvalues under integral Ricci curvature conditions.
+Our main theorem reads as follows. \begin{theorem} Let $M$ be an $n$-dimensional compact Riemannian manifold (possibly with non-empty convex and $C^2$ boundary), $n\geq 2$, and $\diam(M)\leq D$.
 Let $\lambda_1(M)$ be the first non-trivial eigenvalue of the Laplacian and let $p > \tfrac{n}{2}$.
-Then for any $\alpha \in (0,1)$ there exists $\varepsilon_0 = \varepsilon_0(n,p)>0$ such that whenever $\overline k(p,K) < \varepsilon_0,$ one has that
+Then for any $\alpha \in (0,1)$ there exists $\varepsilon_0 = \varepsilon_0(n,p,\alpha,D)>0$ such that whenever $\kappa(p,K) < \varepsilon_0,$ one has that

 where $\lambda_1(n,K,D)$ is the first non-trivial eigenvalue of the one-dimensional eigenvalue problem \eqref{model: kroger neumann}. \end{theorem} To prove this theorem one shows a gradient comparison, that is, we aim to prove an estimate of the type